Skip to main content

 5. Specific goals of your plan

-Next steps to figuring out the cost of marketing that works for you
+Next steps to figuring out marketing costs

 ZoeDigitalDownload-BuyersGuide-COVER